codurance/site/_posts/2017-10-09-functional-calisthenics.md

 ---
 # The Setup

 While working on a Clojure application that was for production, rather than being an exercise, I saw that I was using OO programming with the syntax of Clojure.
 I was having problems coming back to change code that I have done not long before.
-Testing was an absolute pain, with continuous use of with-redefs and weird subnesting of let statements happening all over the place.
+Testing was an absolute pain, with continuous use of `with-redefs` and weird subnesting of `let` statements happening all over the place.
 Clearly, my knowledge, and my internalization of functional programming, wasn't good enough.
-It was time to start looking into how to improve.
+It was time to start looking into how to improve my skills.

 Thanks to my colleagues at Codurance I discovered that at [SoCraTes UK 2015](http://socratesuk.org/) there was a discussion already about Functional Calisthenics, organized by Ian Johnson, and which results you can find at his blog post [Introducing Functional Calisthenics](http://blog.ninjaferret.co.uk/2015/06/05/Introducing-Functional-Calisthenics.html).

-After a bit of trying, I though that a few of the rules were not exactly how I would have set them up and lacked some clarity about the point of the rules.
-Therefore, we sat down a few functional programmers at Codurance and revised the rules.
+After a bit of trying, I though that a few of the rules were not exactly how I would have set them up and lacked clarity about the point of the rules.
+Therefore, we sat down, a few functional programmers at Codurance, and revised the rules.
 The below represents the rules after this revision, including how to apply them and what is the expected outcome of learning to use those rules.

 # The Rules
 These rules are constraints on how to create your code and are only intended to be applied when doing katas or exercises.
 During the exercises you should follow them to a t.
-Following this rules on production code is left to a decision for each.
-Furthermore, I envision start using them in the order below.
-Some rules build on top of previous rules to achieve better knowledge and understanding of functional programming.
+Following this rules on production code is left as a decision for each.
+I envision to start using them in the order below; some rules build on top of previous rules to achieve better knowledge and understanding of functional programming.

  * [Name everything](#nameeverything)